 - For partial choking, the recommended treatment is to turn the baby/child over so that their head is lower than the stomach.
 This allows gravity to help the body expel the foreign body.
 Coughing should also be encouraged.

 - For a fully blocked airway, the recommended treatment is to turn the baby/child over and deliver up to 5 back blows, checking for the foreign body between each blow.

 - If this is not successful, deliver up to 5 chest/abdominal thrusts, again checking in between each manoeuvre to see what is happening.
-Back blows and thrusts are then alternated in groups of 5 until such point as the baby/child loses consciousness, at which point CPR should be commenced.
+Back blows and thrusts are then alternated in groups of 5 until such point as the baby/child loses consciousness.
+At that point CPR should be commenced.
 999 should be called immediately or if the first aider is alone, after 1 set of back blows/thrusts have been delivered (10 manoeuvres).

-- There is no substitute for practicing the correct techniques in first aid and Michelle recommends that all parents and carers attend a baby/child first aid course every 2-3 years.
+- There is no substitute for practicing the correct techniques in first aid.
+Michelle recommends that all parents and carers attend a baby/child first aid course every 2-3 years.

-If coughing/spluttering and gagging persists with eating or drinking it could be a sign of a swallowing difficulty and it may require an assessment from a feeding and swallowing specialist speech therapist.
+If coughing/spluttering and gagging persists with eating or drinking it could be a sign of a swallowing difficulty.
+It may require an assessment from a feeding and swallowing specialist speech therapist.